Choreographing Through Life with BFA Student Jacob Becker

 Thinking Dancers & Dancing Thinkers

-During his first semester, Becker was introduced to the concept of “thinking dancers and dancing thinkers,” a phrase which he directly connects to the style of teaching he’s experienced at the U. Becker elaborates by saying that in the BFA program “we want you to learn how to choreograph but we also want you to learn how to dance and we want you to learn how to think about your world.”
+During his first semester, Becker was introduced to the concept of “thinking dancers and dancing thinkers,” a phrase he directly connects to the style of teaching he’s experienced at the U. Becker elaborates by saying that in the BFA program “we want you to learn how to choreograph but we also want you to learn how to dance and we want you to learn how to think about your world.”
 Becker emphasizes the importance of the BFA program rejecting the “cookie-cutter ideals” surrounding dancers in conservatory settings and praises the U for the wide array of opportunities he’s exposed to that help him understand the world around him and formulate his identity as an artist.

 In addition to the unique approach to his education, Becker admires the staff for their work in the local dance scene.
 He emphasizes the importance of being able to learn from teachers who continue to learn and create in the community.
 “I’m so excited next year to be taking composition courses and having somebody in the field who is currently choreographing and creating works helping me foster my creativity into pieces and performance opportunities for my work,” Becker says.